cs640-fall20205/cs640-assignments/src/vdi/README.md

 ## Command: `begin MODULE`

-Your instructor will post materials to a contents repository.
+Your instructor will post materials to the `src/` directory of a contents repository.
+This repository is copied into your workspace under `tmp/`.
-You can copy modules into your workspace by running `begin MODULE` where `MODULE` is the name of the module given to you by your instructor.
+You can copy modules into your workspace by running `begin MODULE` where `MODULE` is the name of the module given to you by your instructor (a directory name in `tmp/contents/src`).

 ## Directory: `tmp/`